DIGORACCOON4279/DesignPortfolio/README.md

 ## 👀 *UX/Ui DESIGN PORTFOLIO* </br>

 Welcome to my **UX/Ui DESIGN PORTFOLIO**.
-This repository showcases my work in design and web development, created with a blend of Figma, HTML, CSS3, and JavaScript.
+This repository showcases my work in design🎨 and web development🖥 , created with a blend of Figma, HTML, CSS3, and JavaScript.
 All projects have been coded using Visual Studio Code.

 ## 🖥 *Portfolio Structure* </br>